Will I have to attend a credibility interview as part of my Student visa application?

 3. Your career plans after you have finished studying: You need to carefully think about what you intend to do after you have finished your course and how this supports your career plans.
 How can the knowledge gained on the course be applied to your intended profession?
 You may be asked about how much you would expect to earn in your chosen career and how the cost of studying in the UK justifies the financial commitment you will be making in coming to study in the UK.

 4. Your financial circumstances: The financial cost of studying in the UK is considerable, so you are likely to be asked why you have made this decision when the cost of studying in your home country or other countries may be a lot less.
 Your financial details may be discussed at the interview to check that you have access to enough money to support you while you study, including tuition and accommodation fees and living costs.
-Although you would have supplied financial documents in your visa application to demonstrate you have the funds required for the first year of your course (see the section on maintenance requirements above), you may need to explain how any subsequent years of the course will be covered.
+Although you may have supplied financial documents in your visa application to demonstrate you have the funds required for the first year of your course (see the section on finance requirements above), you may need to explain how any subsequent years of the course will be covered.
 You will need to be prepared to answer some quite personal questions, such as how much you or your parent/s earn (if they are funding your studies) and the source and availability of your funds.
 If you are being financially sponsored by your government or an international company, or are receiving an education loan, you will need to be able to provide details of this.

 The interview will also be checking your ability to speak in English.
 You must be able to communicate in basic English, regardless of any qualifications you may hold.
 You will not be allowed to use an interpreter.